THERE IS CURRENTLY NO FIRE BAN IN PLACE

 Please note: The information gathered from these surveys is intended to assist Council and Administration with future planning and budgeting.
 The results of these surveys will not be the sole determining factor in Council's decision making.

-Recreational Vehicle Use Survey (This survey closed on February 24, 2020.)
+Recreational Vehicle Use Survey (This survey is now closed.)

 Historically, the direction for development within the Summer Village of Silver Sands has been to provide for stick-built dwellings and modular homes.
 The use of Recreation Vehicles and Temporary Living Accommodations was limited to those lots which had been developed with a dwelling.